 Hunter's Pond, LLP along with Ramiro E. Lopez and Kendra M. Lopez submitted a request for the City of San Antonio to annex the approximately 98-acre Hunter's Pond site.
-Since the original petition, two home builders, Choice Homes, Inc and Wall Homes, Inc., have purchased property within the Hunter's Pond annexation area and have submitted their consent to the requested annexation.
+Since the original petition, two home builders, Choice Homes, Inc. and Wall Homes, Inc., have purchased property within the Hunter's Pond annexation area and have submitted their consent to the requested annexation.

 The Hunter's Pond annexation area is located immediately south of Loop 410 South generally between South Zarzamora Street and US Highway 16 in south Bexar County.
-The annexation area is currently within the boundaries of the Southside Initiative Annexation Area 2 and proposed for full purpose annexation effective January 5, 2006.
-However, the developer has petitioned the City for voluntary annexation in order to apply for Tax Increment Financing before the end of 2005.
-The developer is proposing a broad range of residential development to include the following listed below for a total of 459 single-family residential units.
+The annexation area is currently within the boundaries of the limited purposed annexation Southside Study Area 2 and is part of City Council District 3.
+This area is proposed for full purpose annexation by January 5, 2006.
+However, the developer has petitioned the City for voluntary annexation and consideration of designation of a Tax Increment Reinvestment Zone before the end of 2005.
+The developer is proposing a broad range of residential development for a total of 459 single-family residential units.